 Top 12 All-Time Most Intimidating Boxers

-Intimidation can come in many different forms: aggressive body language, rippling muscles, obnoxious trash talk, or the cold stare that sends chills down another’s backbone.
-Whatever way it’s manifested, the objective is the same: to force a crack in the opponent’s psyche through which fear can enter.
-These are the masters of menace who consistently so demoralized foes that they either lost all confidence before the opening bell, or avoided fac
+Intimidation comes in many different forms: aggressive body language, rippling muscles, obnoxious trash talk, a preceding reputation, or the cold stare that sends tremors down the backbone.
+Whichever way it’s manifested, the objective remains the same: to force a crack in an opponent’s psyche through which fear can enter.
+These are the masters of menace who consistently so demoralized foes that their opponents either lost all confidence before the opening bell, or avoided facing them altogether.

 “Kid Violent” slams the great Ezzard Charles with a left hook.